 - California Speech-Language Pathology and Hearing Aid Dispensers Board

-- Represented health care providers in a variety of administrative matters:
+- Represented health care providers in a variety of administrative matters, including:

 - Administrative and appeal actions with the Texas Department of Insurance and third party insurance payers

-- Representation in peer review actions with hospital and managed care entities
+- Representation of physicians in peer review actions with hospital and managed care entities

-- Representation of healthcare providers in whisteblower "qui tam" actions
+- Representation of healthcare providers in whistleblower "qui tam" actions

 Corporate and Securities Matters

 - Incorporated, advised and obtained financing for both health care and non-health care business entities and preparation of all organizational, operational and securities documents as each relates to operational concerns including mergers and acquisitions

 - Primary attorney on numerous public and private offerings of securities for various business entities including ambulatory surgery centers, pharmaceutical companies and imaging centers.